GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/nthmp_BP05/README.md

 Physically, nonlinearity is significant because the wave amplitudes are not negligible compared to the depth (especially for cases B and C).
-Dispersion also matters physically because the wave length is not very long short compared to the water depth (moreso for cases B and C).
+Dispersion also matters physically because the wave length is not very long compared to the water depth (moreso for cases B and C).
 Dispersion causes short waves to form in the experiments, over regions where non-dispersive nonlinear shallow water models predict shock formation.